 The landscape industry is a highly competitive business, and even small impacts to the profit margin can make a big difference.
 To stay on top, it is essential to do everything possible to keep the profit margin healthy.
 According to Lawn Care Millionaire, the typical net profit margin range for this industry is between 5% and 20%.

-A general rule of thumb for a good margin is between 15 and 20% for residential jobs and between 10 and 15% for commercial jobs.
-Maintenance companies should aim for a net profit margin of 10 to 12 percent for both residential and commercial accounts.
-Irrigation services work can generate a net profit margin of about 20 percent while working with trees ranges from 10 to 15 percent of the net profit margin (commercial) or 15 to 20 percent (residential) profit margin.
-The average profitability of a landscaping company is 5 percent net.
+A general rule of thumb for a good margin is 15-20% for residential jobs and 10-15% for commercial jobs.
+Maintenance companies should aim for a net profit margin of 10-12%, while irrigation services can generate a net profit margin of about 20%.
+Working with trees ranges from 10-15% (commercial) or 15-20% (residential) profit margin.
+The average profitability of a landscaping company is 5% net.

-Ever since he realized this, Ed began offering his clientele more of this new service while ensuring consistent profit margins.
-If you want to know how you can prevent profit margin killers from hurting your business, let's explore and see what Asset can do for your landscaping company.
-This is because it's not uncommon for garden business owners to make total revenue the primary measure of success.
-Enterprise landscaping software would allow your operations manager to monitor hours in real-time and keep crews informed as to whether they are following the right path or are falling behind.
+Ed, an experienced landscaper, began offering his clientele more of a new service while ensuring consistent profit margins.
+To prevent profit margin killers from hurting your business, enterprise landscaping software can be used to monitor hours in real-time and keep crews informed as to whether they are following the right path or falling behind.